JohannesVolk/Testing-Deep-Learning-Models/README.md

 <center><img src="imgs/src_pattern_100.png" /></center>

 Even for a very basic model, it is clear that that classes activate the neurons in distinct patterns.
 Some classes have specific neurons whose activation stands out compared to neighboring neurons.
+Therfore, if this neurons are activated, but a unusual class is predicted, the user will be alerted about a lack of confidence in the predicted class probabilities.

 ## Conclusion